MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/client-applications.md

+---
+title: Client applications
+description: "How to start configuring client applications with MSAL Java."
+---

 ## Instantiating an Application

 ### Pre-requisites

-Before instantiating your app with MSAL4J,
+Before instantiating your app with MSAL4J:

-1. Understand the types of Client applications available- [Public Client and Confidential Client applications](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-applications).
+1. Understand the types of Client applications available- [Public Client and Confidential Client applications](/azure/active-directory/develop/msal-client-applications).
-1. You'll need to [register](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) the application with Azure AD.
+1. You'll need to [register](/azure/active-directory/develop/quickstart-register-app) the application with Azure AD.
 You will therefore know:
     - Its `clientID` (a string representing a GUID)
     - The identity provider  URL (named the instance) and the sign-in audience for your application.
 These two parameters are collectively known as the authority.
     - Possibly the `TenantID` in the case you are writing a line of business application (just for your organization, also named single-tenant application)